Tasmanian Ham Radio Conference

 Raffle Prizes:

-There will be many wonderful raffle prizes that will be drawn across the weekend.
+There are many wonderful raffle prizes that will be drawn on the Sunday.
 Raffle tickets are only available to those who attend the conference in person.

 Accommodation: